rug-compling/dact/manual/index.md

 ### Using tools

-In both the Tree and Sentences tab the individual files matching your filter query are shown.
+In both the Tree and Sentences tabs the individual files matching your filter query are shown.
 You can add additional entries to the context menu for these files by configuring tools.
 For example, you could configure a text editor to show the raw XML data of the selected